uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/research.md

 ---
 title: Research
 description: |-
-  Censuswide carried out a survey on behalf of the Get Into Teaching campaign to explore people's career aspirations and how the COVID-19 pandamic has affected them.
+  A record of recent surveys and research carried out on behalf of the Get Into Teaching campaign, such as the effect of the Covid-19 pandemic on people's career aspirations.
 date: "2021-01-19"
 image: false
 keywords: